-- Contacting parents (usually by the Year Head) on an informal basis when a student is absent regularly in order to begin a dialogue about attendance - Reporting to parents when students are absent without their permission - Contacting the Educational Welfare Officer for advice - Positive reinforcement of good or improving attendance.
-Every effort is made to re-engage students who are working to improve their attendance. - Providing teachers with information as to which students are particularly at risk of developing attendance problems through appropriate updates from the Student Support Team and information meetings at the beginning of the school year. - When the school has exhausted all efforts and there is no improvement in attendance, a referral will be made to Tusla's Education Welfare Services.
+- Contacting parents on an informal basis when a student is absent regularly in order to begin a dialogue about attendance - Reporting to parents when students are absent without their permission - Contacting the Educational Welfare Officer for advice - Positive reinforcement of good or improving attendance.
+Every effort is made to re-engage students who are working to improve their attendance. - Providing teachers with information as to which students are particularly at risk of developing attendance problems through appropriate updates from the Student Support Team and information meetings at the beginning of the school year. - A referral may be made to Tusla's Education Welfare Services.
+The referral system is carried out online by Year Head

-Stakeholders involved
+Stakeholders involved-